 Rate Change Effective January 1, 2022

-Qualified Health Plan (QHP) issuers are required to post justifications for any QHP rate changes to their websites.
-Below, please find the justification for the rate change effective January 1, 2022 for the Harvard Pilgrim Health Care (HPHC) New Hampshire Individual QHP plans.
+Qualified Health Plan (QHP) issuers are required to post justifications for any QHP rate increases to their websites.
+Below, please find the justification for the rate increase effective January 1, 2022 for the Harvard Pilgrim Health Care Maine Individual QHP plans.

-Under the Affordable Care Act, at least 80% of premium must be used for medical expenses (otherwise, a rebate is paid to subscribers).
-The 2022 rate changes were calculated to comply with this requirement.
+Harvard Pilgrim carefully monitors administrative expenses year to year.
+Administrative costs for Harvard Pilgrim have not increased significantly and therefore do not factor into the overall rate increase for 2022.
+Under the ACA, at least 80% of premium must be used for medical expenses (otherwise, a rebate is paid to subscribers).
+After the 2022 rate increase, Harvard Pilgrim expects to comply with this requirement.

 Harvard Pilgrim’s Strategy to Keep Premiums Affordable

 Harvard Pilgrim is committed to improving value and quality across the health care system.
 Some of the ways we are working to meet our goals include:

 - Establishing collaborative arrangements with health care providers that control costs and enhance health outcomes

 - Negotiating pharmacy contracts aligning payments with outcomes